zenml-io/zenml/docs/book/repository/what-is-a-repository.md

 ```{warning}
 Please make sure to be inside a valid git repository before executing the above!
 ```
+The initialization does the following:

-This creates a default SQLite Metadata Store and local Artifact Store inside a `.zenml` folder in the root of your repository.
-It also creates a `pipelines` directory at the root as well, which is the path where all your [pipeline configurations](../pipelines/what-is-a-pipeline.md) will be stored.
-Finally, it adds a `.zenml_config` YAML inside the `.zenml` folder that tracks all this.
+* Creates a default SQLite [Metadata Store](metadata-store.md) and local [Artifact Store](artifact-store.md) inside a `.zenml` folder in the root of your repository.
+* Creates an empty `pipelines` directory at the root as well, which is the path where all your [pipeline configurations](../pipelines/what-is-a-pipeline.md) will be stored.
+* Adds a `.zenml_config` YAML configuration file inside the `.zenml` folder that tracks defaults.

-If you want to change your Metadata Store, Artifact Store, or Pipelines Directory, please use the `zenml config` CLI group.
+If you want to change your default Metadata Store, Artifact Store, or Pipelines Directory, please use the `zenml config` CLI group.

 ```bash
 # Display the current property